 - A user of that application who has an account in the EHR (i.e. is allowed to access data to some level)

 - The server that has the data to be accessed (the Resource Server, in this case the EHR)

 - The server that can identify that the person is who they say they are (the Authorization (Auth) server) – e.g. by supplying a login and password.
 This may be the same as the her (and is in this case), but doesn’t have to be.

 (These aren’t quite the same as in the OAuth2 spec – but hopefully a bit easier to understand in the context of this discussion)

-The overall idea is that the Resource server doesn’t have to actually authorise the user directly (which is really hard to do properly) – it can delegate that task to someone that it trusts, rather than having to do that itself (that’s how you can ‘login with google’ to a completely separate web application).
+The overall idea is that the Resource server doesn’t have to actually authorize the user directly (which is really hard to do properly) – it can delegate that task to someone that it trusts, rather than having to do that itself (that’s how you can ‘login with google’ to a completely separate web application).

 The OAuth2 spec itself doesn’t dictate how this trust occurs, though does describe a number of patterns.
 One of these is the use of a ‘token’ – issued by the Auth Server, and used by the Resource Server to decide what services to offer.
-The Resource server trusts that the Auth Server has correctly identifier the user & app.
+The Resource server trusts that the Auth Server has correctly identifier the user and app.

 The overall flow for a web based application using OAuth2 to access data via an API is as follows.

 - The application is pre-registered with the Auth server, and given a code that identifies it.